-2. Paris might be overrated, or maybe regarded as a world of clichés, but it’s chic, gorgeous, romantic and certainly an unforgettable experience.
+2. Paris might be overrated and full of clichés, but it’s also chic, gorgeous, and utterly romantic.

-3. Rome, the Eternal City perched on seven hills, home of the magnificent Colosseum and legendary Trevi Fountain.
+3. Rome, the Eternal City perched on seven hills, home of the magnificent Colosseum and the iconic Trevi Fountain.

 4. The simple, delicious, made-out-of-passion Italian Food.

 5. Florence, one of the most inspirational, artistic and best-looking cities in the whole world.
-A stunning open-air museum filled with masterpieces of the greatest artists.
+A stunning open-air museum filled with masterpieces by the greatest artists.

 6. The beaches.
 From secluded coves and idyllic golden expanses to dramatic coasts and glamorous party beaches, there’s absolutely nothing you can’t find in Europe.

 7. Venice.
-The vintage beauty, the sophistication and the erotic atmosphere of Venice cannot be compared to anything else.
+The vintage beauty, the sophistication, and the erotic atmosphere of Venice cannot be compared with anything else.

-8. Prague, the fairy-tale town of magic and great historical beauty.
+8. Prague, Central Europe’s fairy-tale town with its magic and great historical beauty.

-9. Scandinavia – stunning fjords, medieval settlements, breathtaking mountains, deep blue skies and sparkling capitals.
+9. Scandinavia – stunning fjords, medieval settlements, breathtaking mountains, deep blue skies, and sleek capitals.